zriyansh/signoz.io/docs/userguide/alerts-management.md

 # Setting alerts in SigNoz

-Starting with [v0.5.0](https://github.com/SigNoz/signoz/releases/tag/v0.5.0) you can set alerts in SigNoz.
+Starting with [v0.10.0](https://github.com/SigNoz/signoz/releases/tag/v0.10.0) you can set alerts on metrics using query builder.

 ## Setting Alert Rules

-Alerts in SigNoz are heavily inspired by how Prometheus manages alerts, as we found that as the most flexible way of setting alerts.
-So, if you have set up alerts in Prometheus, the following should sound very familiar.
+You can set Alert Rules in SigNoz in the following 2 ways:
+1. Query Builder - This is DIY way to build alerts by selecting metrics from dropdowns.
+You can also set filter and group by conditions by selecting options from the dashboard.
+2. PromQL - You can use [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) to write expressions for alerts which will be evaluated in regular time interval.
+If you have set up alerts in Prometheus, this method should be very familiar.

+#### Alert Rules

 Navigate to Alerts page from the left panel.
 It has 2 tabs:

 1. Alert Rules
 2. Triggered Alerts

-#### Alert Rules

 Alert Rules set the expression you want to evaluate to start firing alerts.
 The Alert Rules tab shows a list of currently configured alert rules and labels like `severity` and `Alert Name`.
 It also shows the current status of this Alert rules.
 If any alerts are `firing` because of this or everything is `Ok`